r-a-h-u-l2325/network_security_threats_report.md/README.md

 Objective- Write a comprehensive research report on common network security threats such as DoS attacks, Man-in-the-Middle (MITM) attacks, and spoofing.

 1) DoS Attack
- A Denial of Service(DoS) attack is a malicious attempt to disrupt the normal functioning of a targeted server,service or a network by overwhelming it with a flood of internet traffic.These attacks aim to render the system unavailable to its intended users,causing downtime,performance degradation,or complete shutdown.The primary goal of a DoS attack is to deny access to legitimate users.
+A Denial of Service(DoS) attack is a malicious effort to bring down the normal operation of an intended server,service or a network by overloading it with an avalanche of internet traffic.These kinds of attacks are meant to make the system unavailable to its intended users,causing it to be down,slow or shut down completely.The main intention of a DoS attack is to deny access to valid users.

 Working of DoS attack
 1) The attacker sends a massive number of requests or data packets to a target system.